Mercury

 Sources of Exposure and Pollution

-Mercury has become wide spread in the environment and is a component of many common products.
+Mercury has become widespread in the environment and is a component of many common products.
 It is in the air and water.
 Fine metallic particulates of a sulphate complex type of various toxic metals are easily absorbed into the blood, intercellular fluids, through the cell walls and even into the nucleus where they can affect the DNA.
 The gases are converted into aerosols by exposure to the sun, by condensation or by attaching themselves to other particles in the air.
 Most toxic metallic particulates become more dangerous once those reactions take place.

-It is found in amalgam dental fillings, vaccines, batteries, cosmetics, shampoos, mouthwashes, toothpastes, soaps, mercurial diuretics, electrical devices and relays, explosives, as residues in foods such as grains, fungicides, florescent lights, freshwater fish such as bass, pike, and trout, insecticides, pesticides, paints, petroleum products, saltwater fish such as halibut, snapper, swordfish, shark, tuna as well as shrimp and shellfish.
+It is found in amalgam dental fillings, injectable medications, batteries, cosmetics, shampoos, mouthwashes, toothpastes, soaps, mercurial diuretics, electrical devices and relays, explosives, as residues in foods such as grains, fungicides, florescent lights, freshwater fish such as bass, pike, and trout, insecticides, pesticides, paints, petroleum products, saltwater fish such as halibut, snapper, swordfish, shark, tuna as well as shrimp and shellfish.
 Sewage sludge is commonly contaminated with mercury.
 It is used in the production of chlorine.

-Ingested mercury can be passed to the fetus in utero, building up in the infants tissues before birth.
+Ingested mercury can be passed to the fetus in utero, building up in the infants' tissues before birth.
 It can also be transferred through breast milk.
 The immature detoxification abilities of the fetus means they retain more mercury than adults.
-When the amount ingested exceeds the bodys ability to excrete the metal, the threshold effect occurs and the toxic effects of mercury take hold in the body.
+When the amount ingested exceeds the body's ability to excrete the metal, the threshold effect occurs, and the toxic effects of mercury take hold in the body.

 Effects of Mercury